midlantica/LovelyBunchOfCoconuts/content/memes/politics/you-misgendered-me.md

 ---
-title: "You misgendered me"
+title: 'You misgendered me'
 ---

 ![You misgendered me](/memes/politics/you-misgendered-me.jpg)

+A: You misgendered me!
-You misgendered me
+B: You have misgendered yourself.